immortal121/immortal121.github.io/README.md

 ### Hi there, I'm Rohith Yarramala👦,
-A Full Stack Web developer🎯 and designer🎨 from India.
+A AI Developer and Full Stack Web developer🎯  from India.

 - 👨‍💻 Full Stack MERN Developer
 - 📚 What do I believe?
 Jack of all, Master of some.